 This course examines the development, implementation, and evaluation of federal, state, and local health policy in the United States.
 Particular attention will be given to (1) the development of public institutions and policy goals; and (2) current policy problems such as cost controls, reimbursement, health services utilization, program assessment and evaluation, public health, and public/private investment and resource planning.
 Students will be expected to synthesize and integrate knowledge to apply theory and principles in ways consistent with professional practice as a health policy analyst.

-NRSG 820 Organizational Communication and Program Planning (2)
+NRSG 820 Program, Project, and Communication Planning (2)